Saga of the Northlands

 A group of wardstones must be placed along some kind of geographical, physical, or political boundary, such as around the borders of a clan’s territory, along a wall, or around a lake.
 They must also be placed such that the northeast wardstone is the northeasternmost-wardstone and placed between the north and east wardstones, and so forth for the other outer wardstones, with the central wardstone placed as close to the center as possible.
 At least half of each wardstone must be exposed to the elements and not hidden in any way (so they could not be buried several feet underground and still function, for instance).
 Otherwise, they may be arranged as desired and do not need to form a perfect circle, though they are most powerful when so placed.

 The maximum area protected by a wardstone is 185,000 square miles (roughly the area of Svenska and its surrounding waters), or a circle with a diameter of 243 miles.
-The ward extends as a cylinder (or an appropriate shape, if the wardstones aren’t arranged in a circle) indefinitely into the sky and below the ground.
-It is possible for multiple groups of wardstones to protect an area, but the wardstone circles cannot intersect: one group can be placed entirely around another group, and the wards do not overlap, only the outermost protection applies.
+The ward extends as a sphere (or an appropriate shape, if the wardstones aren’t arranged in a circle) into the sky above and into the ground below.
+It is possible for multiple groups of wardstones to protect an area, but the wardstone circles cannot intersect: one group can be placed entirely around another group, and the wards do not overlap, only the outermost protection applies to a given location.